-Don’t damage that trust by promoting trashy or shady products or services.
+Don’t damage your reputation by promoting trashy or shady products or services.

 Unfortunately, it can be quite difficult these days to distinguish the real honest online reviews from the trashy ones, often written quickly to simply get quick affiliate sales.

-I like to share a screenshot of the payment receipt for a product or service I’m reviewing as proof of purchase, along with screenshots or images of me actually using the product too.
+I like to share a screenshot of the actual payment receipt for a product or service I’ve purchased.

 I would recommend you start with writing down the sub-headers for your review.
 Doing this will help you organize the content of your online review better.

-Here’s a list of sub-headers that I would use when writing reviews.
+Here’s a list of sub-headers that I would use myself when writing review articles.

-- Introduction to the product and screenshot of receipt for proof of purchase
+- Introduction to the product, and screenshot of the receipt for proof of purchase.

 - Who is the product for?
-What kind of problem does the product aim to solve?
+What kind of problem does the product/service aim to solve?

 - Features and benefits